marx201/trial/README.md

 12. Add System.out.println(doubleslash) to see the list of employee
 13. Add another Employee and check output of console from #12 again

-##More tasks
+# More tasks
 14. Add a method:removeEmployeeFromDoubleslash which can remove an existing employee from doubleslash
 15. Extend employee to have an entryDate
 16. Check output on console to have entryDate
-17. Commit your changes to GIT
+17. Commit your changes to a GIT-Repo
-18. Push your changes to GIT
+18. Push your changes to GIT-Repo
 19. Check your git repo and see changes

-#Congrats you have finished...
+# Congrats you have finished...